 Douglas County Colorado assistance programs.

-Locate information on local Douglas County and Castle Rock programs that provide help with rent, utility and heating bills, and that offer emergency assistance.
+Locate information on local Douglas County and Castle Rock programs that provide financial help with rent, utility and heating bills, and that offer emergency assistance.
 There are several charities and non-profits that people can turn to in their time of need.
+There is also free food for the low income as well as vouchers for everything from motel rooms to gasoline for struggling residents in Douglas County.

 Emergency funds for paying bills and expenses

 Another local non-profit that can help people who are facing an eviction or disconnection of their utility service is the DETF Emergency Funds Program.
-This agency offers one-time financial help with paying for rent or utilities, gasoline vouchers, prescription medication assistance, emergency motel vouchers, and local bus tickets for transportation needs.
-The agency will also assist with other financial problems based on an individual basis.
+This agency offers one-time financial help with paying for rent or utilities, or free gasoline vouchers.
+There is also, as resources allow, prescription medication assistance, emergency motel vouchers, and local bus tickets for transportation needs.
+The agency known as Help and Hope Center will also assist with other financial problems based on an individual basis.
 (303) 688-1114.

-The Douglas/Elbert Task Force can offer very limited help paying rent and/or utilities.
+Castle Rock Office of the Catholic Charities of Central Colorado may have resources.
+There is help for immigrants, single mothers, and the poor.
+As funding allows, they offer very limited help paying rent and/or utilities.
 They may occasionally have motel or hotel vouchers.
 The agency will also assist with other basic needs and problems based on an individual, one on one basis.
-Address is 1638 Park St., Castle Rock, Colorado 80109.
-Call (303) 688-1114.
+Address is 410 S Wilcox St, Castle Rock, CO 80104.
+Call (720) 215-4521.

 Payday, title, and non-profit loans - Get help with paying bills by borrowing money.
 Fees, costs, and interest rates will vary.
 But charities and private companies will lend cash for covering a variety of expenses, and borrowers with various credit backgrounds can apply.
 More on emergency loans.